ibm-cloud-docs/AnalyticsEngine/working-with-sqoop.md

 ## Using Sqoop to connect to DB2 or MySQL

-To work with Sqoop, you need your cluster user credentials and the SSH  and the JDBC end point details.
+To work with Sqoop, you need your cluster user credentials and the SSH  and the JDBC endpoint details.

 1. SSH to the cluster.
   - The `db2jcc4.jar` file is in  `/home/common/lib/dataconnectorDb2`.